Singh-Lab/run-hmmer/README.md

 python processhmmer.py --start 0 --end 10
 ```

-**NOTE:** You *will* need to edit this file with your hardcoded directories, protein input file (in FASTA format), and the version of Pfam you are running on.
+**NOTE 1:** You *will* need to edit this file with your hardcoded directories, protein input file (in FASTA format), and the version of Pfam you are running on.

+**NOTE 2:** This step should be run in parallel on the cluster!

 ## Combining HMMER output

-We run both HMMER 2.3.2 and HMMER 3.0 and therefore expect lots of duplicate domains.
-We combine all output from individual Pfam HMMs with the following call, which will produce a file called allhmmresbyprot-v31.txt.gz.
-(You can change this name in the script.)
+We run both HMMER 2.3.2 and HMMER 3.1b2 and therefore expect lots of duplicate domains.
+We combine all output across all Pfam HMMs with the following call, which will produce a file called allhmmresbyprot-v31.txt.gz.
+(You can change this name, and perhaps also what subset of HMM results you want to include, in the script.)

 ```bash
 python createdomainoutput.py --function concatenate_hmmer_results
 ```

-We **must** run this function first before calling the following to restrict to domains that:
+We **must** run the previous function before calling the following, as the following depends on the intermediate results.
+We run this to restrict to domains that:

 * are complete (i.e., matched from the very start to the very end of the HMM)
 * passed the gathering threshold (taking into account both domain- and sequence-based cutoffs)